 Lower-oxygen environment — Aircraft that fly at low altitudes may not pressurize the cabin.
 Jet aircraft that fly at higher altitudes pressurize the cabin, although the pressure is less than that on the ground.
 Under both conditions, the air in the cabin contains less oxygen than the air on the ground, which reduces the amount of oxygen in the blood.

 Exposure to a lower-oxygen environment can lead to problems in people with certain medical conditions, including chronic obstructive pulmonary disease (COPD) and some heart conditions.
 A patient may feel short of breath, which could require the use of supplemental oxygen.
-(See "Patient information: Supplemental oxygen on commercial airlines (Beyond the Basics)".)
+(See "Patient education: Supplemental oxygen on commercial airlines (Beyond the Basics)".)